Mika @ Faroe Islands Summer Festival

 A few words about the show in the Faroe Islands last night.
 First of all, Faroe Islands must be the most beautiful place I’ve ever seen!
-Klaksvik didn’t hit me like Reykjavik did in December but I definitely fell in love with the whole country and its incredibly beautiful nature.
+Klaksvik didn’t hit me like Reykjavik did in December but I definitely fell in love with the place and its incredibly beautiful nature.

 I assumed the Faroe Islands summer festival is the biggest annual event in Klaksvik so seeing the audience was a total surprise to me.
 Lara, Yulia and I went to see the show and were suddenly surrounded by preteenage children.
 I couldn’t understand what was happening.
 Why the venue was full of 9-13 years old kids and not the usual audience (meaning people from different age groups or even if fairly young still older than preteens)?

 Then I realized that of course only the kids were there.
 Their older siblings and parents were working at the festival as young security workers/for media/for administration/selling food and party items (and the adults with free time were having a beer in the bar tent or skipping the kids event for some other reason).
 That naturally left a huge amount of very excited preteens and a few tourists for Mika.
 As awkward it sounds and was it was also quite touching.
 A lot of overexcited kids were pushing and screaming and it was very uncomfortable but you really can’t blame 12 yo kids for being a 12 yo, can you?